ExWeiv/weiv-data/app/README.md

-# weivData Node.js APIs
+# weiv-data Node.js APIs

 [![Build for Velo by Wix](https://img.shields.io/badge/Built%20for-Velo%20by%20Wix-3638f4)](https://wix.com/velo)

-The official [weivData APIs](https://www.npmjs.com/package/@exweiv/weiv-data) for Node.js to build web applications using MongoDB inside Wix with Velo.
+The official [weiv-data APIs](https://www.npmjs.com/package/@exweiv/weiv-data) for Node.js to build web applications using MongoDB inside Wix with Velo.
 Only limited by MongoDB and your pocket.
-Not limited by wixData APIs since you won't use them.
+Not limited by wix-data APIs since you won't use them.

 **[Official Docs](https://weiv-data.web.app/)**

 ### When and Why to Use?

-If you are building a large application using Wix you may want to use something better than wixData since it's limited differently than Wix's backend limits.
+If you are building a large application using Wix you may want to use something better than wix-data since it's limited differently than Wix's backend limits.
 And maybe you are looking for better performance.
 Than you are in the right place.

 > This library is not for small projects it's built for large features/projects/apps and you will need advanced JS and general MongoDB knowledge to work with this package.

 ### Things to Know

-- weivData is not using string based item IDs it's using ObjectId based item IDs.
+- weiv-data is not using string based item IDs it's using ObjectId based item IDs.
 (Important when you switch to this library)
 - You won't have the visual dashboard in Wix's dashboard.
 (There is a way to have this btw, we'll show later on)
-- APIs are very similar in most cases same with wixData and most features are same or similar.
+- APIs are very similar in most cases same with wix-data and most features are same or similar.
 - You will need to setup your MongoDB env to get started with this API library.
 - You can use "mongodb" or "mongoose" NPM package when you can't find the needed feature in this library.
-- This package is built to let you switch from wixData easier and in some cases you may want to switch to "mongodb" NPM package slowly.
+- This package is built to let you switch from wix-data easier and in some cases you may want to switch to "mongodb" NPM package slowly.
 (You'll need advanced knowledge of that library)
-- You won't be able to use some specific types that you had in wixData such as Rich Content, but you can always build these by yourself too.
+- You won't be able to use some specific types that you had in wix-data such as Rich Content, but you can always build these by yourself too.
 (We are working on this too)

 > You can always leave your feedbacks/bug reports in our [GitHub repo](https://github.com/ExWeiv/weiv-data/issues) by creating issues.

-Soon we will create a YouTube video to show how you can setup your MongoDB env and start using this library and things to consider/know when using this library or switching from wixData.
+Soon we will create a YouTube video to show how you can setup your MongoDB env and start using this library and things to consider/know when using this library or switching from wix-data.

 ---